Can’t I just build a business on Instagram or Facebook?

 After I finished choking on my coffee, here's what I answered ...

 And it turns out more and more coaches are giving this slightly ‘interesting’ advice.
 This isn’t the first time I’ve heard this.
 I've heard about some coaches saying you can build a business without a website.
-All you need is Instagram or Facebook.
+All you need is IG or FB.

-Obviously I can't comment on the context of these conversations however this could be digitally-dubious advice.
+Obviously I can't comment on the context of these conversations however this is digitally-dubious advice.

 Ok, full disclosure time.
 I write website copy.
 I'm very good at what I do.
 SEO, UX, conversion, write for humans, latest trends etc. So I know what I'm doing.